+NT / A An outling file 1 1 C To transition f (1 Transitier to the state

-N/A An outline of the key rules of To transition from the Transition question
+N/A An outline of the key rules of Transition question

 the focus group and the opening and

 guidelines regarding the introductory

 interaction with the content of questions and reinsure

 the focus group (in the Padlet the participants are

 software) and with other happy to start the

 research participants. focus group.

 Reassurance that the research

 participants are ready to start.

 RQ 6a The role of the interaction and To discover the Key questions

 coordination between the impact IC has as a

 different business units within moderator of the

 the process of analysing and relationship between

 implementing VoC during the VoC and COI.

 ideation processes.

 RQ 6b The role of the interaction and To discover the Key questions

 coordination between the impact IC has as a

 different business units within moderator of the

 the process of analysing and relationship between

 implementing BD during the BD and COI.

 ideation processes.

 RQ 6c The role of the interaction and To discover the Key questions

 coordination between the impact IC has as a

 different business units within moderator of the

 the process of analysing and relationship between

 implementing COSE during COSE and COI.

 the ideation processes.

 RQ 6 The impact of the VoC, BD To uncover the Key questions

 and COSE on the ideation strengths of the

 process within the variables of the

 organization and the conceptual

-framework in more
+influences these variables framework in more

-detail and test them in
+have on creating a well- detail and test them in

-a focus group
+rounded understanding of the a focus group

-environment.

--
+customers to be further used in environment.

+ideation processes.